 Obrestad capitalized on her opponents’ discomfort by betting these boards mercilessly.
 She managed her risk by choosing small bets and achieved a supernormal number of folds from her opponents who were inelastic to bet size.
 When you’re in a hand with somebody who will not call any bet unless they have a draw or overcard to the board, experiment with small bets (¼ – ⅓ the size of the pot.)

-If you’re interested in learning how to craft ranges for yourself and your opponents, join a POKERPOWER club and start learning from our excellent teachers for free!
+If you’re interested in learning how to craft ranges for yourself and your opponents, join a Poker Power club and start learning the power of poker from our excellent teachers for free.
 With enough practice, you might become the next Annette Obrestad.